dipakcg/wp-performance-score-booster/readme.txt

 1. Admin Settings

 == Changelog ==
+= 1.9.2, May 10, 2017 =
+* Fixed bug with Review Plugin notice.
+* - Review Plugin notice is now dismissible (permanently) when a user click the (X) on the top right.
+* Improved user experience (by implementing jQuery - Ajax calls).

 = 1.9.1, May 02, 2017 =
 * Added Review Plugin - admin notice
 * Improved Recommendations tab